MihaiCiprianChezan/wordpress-import/README.md

     bin/gpm install wordpress-import

-This would normally install the Wordpress Import plugin into your `/user/plugins` directory within Grav.
+This would normally install the Wordpress to GRAV Import plugin into your `/user/plugins` directory within Grav.
 Its files should be found under `/your/site/grav/user/plugins/wordpress-import`.

-However at this moment GPM installation for Wordpress Import may or may not be available.
+However at this moment GPM installation for Wordpress to GRAV Import plugin may or may not be available via GPM.

 ### Manual Installation (Preferred)